 1. Choose the right car to keep your insurance costs down

-Keep your insurance costs in mind when you’re thinking about buying a car, and even do some insurance price research before you drive that car off the lot.
+If you want cheap car insurance, you should keep insurance costs in mind when you’re thinking about buying a car, and even do some insurance price research before you drive that car off the lot.
 Insurers consider a range of statistics when assessing how much to charge for coverage for any driver and car combination.
 Cars models that are frequently targeted by thieves may cost you extra to insure; as will rarer cars and also four-wheel-drive vehicles, both of which cost more to repair than more common two-wheel-drive cars.

 2. Double-check what coverage you need

 Different drivers have different insurance needs, so you should find an insurance plan that caters specifically to you.
 If you have an old car, for example, consider forgoing collision coverage — many drivers skip collision coverage if their old car would not be worth repairing, because it does not hold much value.
+You can also forego comprehensive coverage to get cheap car insurance – comprehensive protects your car when it’s not driving – bad weather floods your car or a tree falls on top of it, for instance.

 Consider also user-based insurance (UBI).
 For good drivers, who do not drive very far or very often, this model could save you money.
 UBI is based on kilometres driven, and on advanced stats like how aggressively your brake and accelerate.
 With this system — which you can monitor yourself, online — you can earn discounts for driving well.
+Many auto insurance companies like TD, CAA, or Aviva offer Telematics, either in app form or a device installed in your engine, to monitor your performance outside of the generic statistics.

 3. Shop around and get quotes

 Car insurance is not all created equal.
 When shopping for car insurance, do not take anyone’s word that they’re the best deal for you — you need to find that out for yourself.
 Do your research!
 Don’t assume the biggest company is the best, just because they spend the most money on advertising to tell you they’re the best.
+You may not have heard of some great insurance companies

 Visit insurance rates comparison websites to analyse what different insurers will charge you; or consider also doing it the old-fashioned way and visit an insurance broker to help you find the best fit for you.